 We arrived in Shanghai from Beijing and the differences between cities could not be greater.
 We’ve spent 4 days in Shanghai and, for us, they were enough to get to know the city.

-Shanghai is an international metropolis with all that this implies: grand avenues, skyscrapers, shops of all international brands and people of all nationalities.
+Shanghai is an international metropolis with all this implies grand avenues, skyscrapers, shops of all international brands, and people of all nationalities.
 But even so, we continue in China and there are still areas with a great Eastern tradition.

 In this post, we will describe the itinerary of our 4 days in Shanghai, experiences, and tips as well as extra activities that we chose not to do.